ParadropLabs/Paradrop/base_images/README.md

 Building
 --------

-This command builds the node.js image.
-More will be added later, including ARM images.
+These commands build base images for the x86_64 architecture.
+We will also add ARM images.

 docker build -t paradrop/node-x86_64 node-x86_64
+docker build -t paradrop/python2-x86_64 python2-x86_64